 Black Country Chamber of Commerce aims to raise the awareness of the skills and employability of our Armed Forces Community and to transition them into employment, business and our community within the Black Country.
 With this in mind, we have extended our commitment to the Armed Forces by signing up to the Armed Forces Covenant.

 In essence, the Armed Forces Covenant is a promise by the nation ensuring that those who serve or who have served in the Armed Forces, and their families, are treated fairly.
 The signing took place at RAF Museum Cosford, where Wing Commander Paul Bell, Commanding Officer of 605 (County of Warwick) Squadron RAuxAF and Adrian Wright, President of the Black Country Chamber of Commerce countersigned the document.

-As a Chamber, we are keen supporters of the Armed Forces, already working in partnership with the University of Wolverhampton to deliver the Armed Forces Dependants’ Business Start-Up Programme, ‘Supporting the Unsung Hero’.
+As a Chamber, we are keen supporters of the Armed Forces, already working in partnership with the University of Wolverhampton to deliver the ‘Supporting the Unsung Hero’ project.
 This is a 10 month business start-up programme, which is open at no extra cost to the dependants of Veterans, Reservists and serving Armed Forces personnel.
 The programme has already been attended by more than 380 Service spouses and dependants from across the UK and Cyprus.

 Moving forwards, the Black Country Chamber of Commerce will set up a discussion group formulated of our members, which will help us to deliver our aim of raising the awareness of the skills and employability of our Armed Forces Community and transitioning them into employment, business and our community within the Black Country.